Jusumgi/PyBudget/README.md

 - When a person doesn't have any expenses of their own, they do not seem to appear in Expense Plan print-out
 - Establish a People class and have Cashflows associated to People, rather than directly to the Expense Plan.
 Expense Plan should combine the Cashflows of People, respectfully.
 - Offer flexibility to Pay Periods - ability to select between Weekly(ABCD), Biweekly (A/B), or Monthly formatting when printing a plan out.
+- Need a way for the Expense Plan to automatically convert pay periods of all cashflows when the pay period selector is changed.